Byzantine–Hungarian War (1180–1185)

 A Byzantine–Hungarian War was fought between Byzantine and Hungarian forces in the Balkans from 1180 to 1185.
 Taking advantage of the internal conflicts in the Byzantine Empire after Emperor Manuel's death, Béla III of Hungary reoccupied Croatia, Dalmatia and Syrmia, restoring Hungarian suzerainty over these territories after fourteen years.

 Background

 During the reign of Emperor Manuel I Komnenos (r.
-1143–1180), Byzantium was a constant threat to Hungary's sovereignty along the southern border.
-The Balkans was a buffer zone between the two powers.
-The vassal state Grand Principality of Serbia rebelled in 1149, forcing Emperor Manuel to interrupt his preparations for an invasion of Southern Italy and invade Serbia in 1149.
+1143–1180), the Byzantine Empire was a constant threat to Hungary's sovereignty along the southern border.
+The Balkans served as a buffer zone between the two powers.
+The vassal state Grand Principality of Serbia rebelled in 1149, forcing Manuel to interrupt his preparations for an invasion of Southern Italy and invade Serbia in 1149.
 Manuel's active foreign policy in the Balkans escalated brief wars between the Byzantine Empire and the Kingdom of Hungary in the period between 1149 and 1155, during the reign of Géza II of Hungary.